Battle of Kings Mountain: Pursuit of Shelby

 Shelby's forces covered 60 miles with Ferguson in hot pursuit before making their escape.
 In the wake of General Horatio Gates' blundering defeat at Camden, the victory at Musgrove Mill heartened the Patriots and served as further evidence that the South Carolina backcountry could not be held by the Tories.

 Shelby and his men crossed over the Appalachian Mountains and retreated back into the territory of the Watauga Association at Sycamore Shoals in present-day Elizabethton, Tennessee.
 On September 2, Ferguson and his militia marched west in pursuit of Shelby toward the Appalachian Mountain hill country on what is now the Tennessee/North Carolina border.
-By September 10, Ferguson had established a base camp at Gilbert Town, North Carolina and, according to Shelby issued a challenge to the Patriot leaders to lay down their arms or he would "lay waste to their country with fire and sword".
+By September 10, Ferguson had established a base camp at Gilbert Town, North Carolina.
+Decades later, Shelby claimed Ferguson issued a challenge to the Patriot leaders to lay down their arms or he would "lay waste to their country with fire and sword."
+However, it is unlikely any such message was sent.
 Shelby and Colonel John Sevier met at Sycamore Shoals and agreed to lead their militiamen against him.